 Step 1.
 Navigate to Finder > Applications > Utilities > and find Terminal.
 You can also find Terminal by clicking Launchpad > Others.
 Moreover, you can press the Command and Space keys together to bring out Spotlight search and type in terminal.

 Step 2.
-After entering the Terminal panel, you should see some command lines.
-Type in the following prompts and hit the Enter button.
+After entering the Terminal panel, type in the following command and hit the Enter button.

 Step 3.
-After designating the flash drive, type in the commands below to format the drive to NTFS on Mac.
+Type in the command below to format the drive to NTFS on Mac.

 diskutil eraseDisk NTFS LABEL /dev/diskx